Quantum decoherence and relaxation in long-baseline neutrino data

 \subsection{Energy dependence}

 The energy dependence of the decoherence and relaxation parameter does not have a precise underlying theory.
-In the literature there are different proposals of which we can cite as examples the following: $(i)$ energy independence, $E^0$, $(ii)$ $E^2$ dependence, appealing to {\it quantum gravity} arguments~\cite{Barenboim:2004wu}, and $(iii)$ $E^{-1}$ dependence, assuming to have similar dependence of usual oscillation phase.
+In the literature there are different proposals of which we can cite as examples the following: $(i)$ energy independent, $E^0$, $(ii)$ $E^2$ dependence, appealing to {\it quantum gravity} arguments~\cite{Barenboim:2004wu}, and $(iii)$ $E^{-1}$ dependence, assuming to have similar dependence of usual oscillation phase.
 Thus, in general, we can consider an energy dependence like $E^n$ and write the decoherence and relaxation parameter as \cite{Farzan:2008zv,Lisi:2000zt},

 where $\gamma_0$ is the constant parameter, $E$ is the neutrino energy, $n$ is the power-law dependence, and $E_0$ is an energy reference that we set as a constant and equal to $1$~GeV.
 In the following section we are going to analyze the three different cases listed in Table~\ref{tab:decoh.cases}, for three different power-law dependence, $n = -2, 0, +2$, to constrain these cases using all available information from the MINOS~\cite{Adamson:2013whj} and the T2K~\cite{Abe:2017bay,Abe:2017uxa} experiments.
 The choice to investigate such values of $n$ encloses the scenarios $n=\pm 1$ as intermediate values between $n=0$ and $n=\pm 2$.